-Central, Caruthers advance in Division I Playoffs
+Central, Caruthers advance in Division I playoffs

-Watch highlights of Central’s 53-30 win over Roosevelt, and Caruthers 68-47 win over Arroyo Grande Tuesday night, in the first round of the Division I Central Section playoffs.
+Watch highlights of Central’s 53-30 win over Roosevelt, and Caruthers’ 68-47 win over Arroyo Grande on Tuesday night in the first round of the Division I Central Section playoffs.

 #8 Caruthers def. #9 Arroyo Grande 68-47